ethan-motion/robocopy-backup/README.md

 # robocopy-backup
-Powershell script to backup specifies folders and files
+Powershell script to backup folders and files with a deny-based config.